cheminfo/eln-docs/docs/30_spectra/30_machine_learning/80_deconvolution/README.md

 Once spectra have been selected, data normalization filters can be applied and [more information is available here](spectraAnalysis_normalization).

-The superimposed spectra can be manipulated without numerous [advanced features described here](spectraAnalysis_visualization).
+The superimposed spectra can be manipulated without numerous [advanced features described here](/docs/spectra/common/visualization).

+## Tools for comparins spectra